ll7/paf22/doc/research/06_informations_from_leaderboard.md

 # Requirements of Carla Leaderboard

-**Summary:** This page contains the requirements from the CARLA leaderboard.
+**Summary:** This page contains the project informations from the CARLA leaderboard.
 More specific summary after page is finished.

 ---